codedance/Retaliation/README.md

            python retaliation.py "[developer's user name]"

-      Trial and error is the best approch.
+      Trial and error is the best approach.
 Consider doing this secretly after hours for best results!

   4. Setup the Jenkins <a href="https://wiki.jenkins-ci.org/display/JENKINS/Notification+Plugin">notification plugin</a>.